Q: What is Amazon WorkSpaces?

 Q: Do I need to log into WorkSpaces to use self-service management capabilities?

-Yes, you must authenticate to use any self-service management capabilities.
+A: Yes, you must authenticate to use any self-service management capabilities.

 Q: Can I continue to use my WorkSpace while a self-service management actions is being performed?